Klemm Kl 35: Production

 Klemm suffered a setback in 1935 when the prototype Kl 35 crashed during testing at Rechlin.
 The results of further trial must have been satisfactory, because in July 1936, 23 aircraft were ordered for delivery between July and September 1937, with production planned to increase to 3 per month.
 Klemm was at the time manufacturing the Fw 44 under licence from Focke-Wulf.

 By this time the RLM was already looking for a sub-contractor to build the Kl 35A under licence, choosing Fieseler which was already undertaking licence production of the He 72 and Fw 58 alongside Storchs at its Kasseler plant.

 Further orders, to a total of 1,386, followed and new variants came on line, beginning with the Kl 35B with a new engine.

 Manufacture at Fieseler ceased in November 1939, after 365 aircraft, when the RLM transferred licence production to Zlin in occupied Czechoslovakia.

 Production ended in May 1943 with total production for the Luftwaffe having reached 1,302.
 The balance of production was for private and export customers, though since these would have to number nearly 700 to reach the oft-quoted total of around 2,000 this may be exaggerated.

 Operational history

 During the late 1930s and throughout World War II, the Kl 35 was widely employed in the Luftwaffe.
 Its main role was training student pilots—particularly in aerobatics, navigation, and transition to faster military aircraft.
 Unlike frontline fighters, the Kl 35 was not designed for combat, but its use was essential for preparing thousands of Luftwaffe pilots.

 Variants like the Kl 35B and Kl 35D featured refinements in engine type and equipment.
 Around 2,000 units were built during its production run (1935–1943).

+The Kl35 was the most manufactured model of Klemm Leichtflugzeugbau Gmbh.
+Some were manufactured for export to countries including Hungaria, Lithuania, and Sweden.

+It is currently believed that at most 20 Kl35s have survived until the present day.